sampart/dotfiles/README.md

 Based on the idea behind https://github.com/olorton/dotfiles, this is effectively a backup of config, with a mechanism to automatically apply the config to a new machine.

+If you do make use of these dotfiles yourself, make sure you update the user name and email in `.gitconfig` to be you, not me!

 To install the configuration files, simply run `setup.sh`.
 This does the following:

 1. Copies over the `.zshrc` file from this repo to the home directory